What You'll Learn

 “Self-medicating” with recreational drugs and alcohol works temporarily to alleviate symptoms of anxiety or depression because they affect the same brain regions that the disorders do.
 But the result is that teens feel even worse when not using.
 That’s one reason substance use is a risk factor for suicide in kids with depression, Dr. Taskiran notes.

 Another negative effect of substance use is that it undermines treatment.
 First, it diminishes a teenager’s engagement in therapy, and hence its effectiveness.
-Second, if she is taking prescription medication, it may lower the effectiveness of that medication.
+Second, if they are taking prescription medication, it may lower the effectiveness of that medication.
 “The drugs and the medications target the same areas of the brain,” explains Dr. Taskiran.
 When meds have to compete with drugs or alcohol, they are less effective.
-“Also, it’s not uncommon with kids who are using substances to be noncompliant with their meds.”
+“Also, it’s not uncommon for kids who are using substances to be non-compliant with their meds.”

 Psychosis and substance use

 Michael Birnbaum, MD, is a psychiatrist who heads an early treatment program for young people who have had a first psychotic episode, usually signaling the onset of schizophrenia.
 Dr. Birnbaum estimates that at least 50 percent of his patients have at least some history of drug and alcohol use.
 Getting a handle on substance use is important for the recovery process, he says.
 “Folks who are still using are more likely to struggle with ongoing psychotic symptoms and also are more likely to have a relapse.”